Chostakovitch/DockerGraphBot/README.md

 If you run a lot of containers across multiple hosts, the final diagrams may be unreadable.
 Indeed, GraphViz is not made to manage vertically aligned clusters and the final diagram will be too wide.
 If so, you may want to set `merge` to `false` and generate a single diagram per host.

 Also, as the graph is distributed per-network, if a host belongs to more than one network, it will be rendered on a single network only.
+The choosed network in undeterministic, unless :
+* The container belongs to two networks
+* You set `default_network` and one of those networks matches

+In this case, the container will be rendered in the other network.

 ## Contributing